Wesley-DeMontigny/PhylOcc/README.md

 ```

 ## Citation
-If this model is used in a publication, please cite:...
+If this model is used in a publication, please cite our pre-print (https://www.biorxiv.org/content/10.64898/2026.02.27.708499v1).
+A peer-reviewed paper is forthcoming.